-There is a quote by Alvin Price that I remind myself of regularly: “Parents need to fill a child’s bucket of self-esteem so high that the rest of the world can’t poke enough holes to drain it dry.”
+There is a quote by Alvin H. Price, PhD, author of 101 Ways to Boost Your Child's Self-Esteem, that's worth remembering: “Parents need to fill a child’s bucket of self-esteem so high that the rest of the world can’t poke enough holes to drain it dry.”

-As the mother of two fabulous, sensitive, and creative children, it’s a quote that really speaks to my heart.
-All of our children are wonderfully unique, and this is something we should celebrate with them.
-By helping our kids recognize and embrace the qualities that make them special, we not only boost their confidence, but we can also guide them to accept and value the differences they see in others.
-(Here are more books that encourage kindness and empathy.)
+All children are wonderfully unique.
+It's something to celebrate.
+By helping your child recognize and embrace the qualities that make them special, you'll boost their confidence and guide them to accept and value the differences they see in others.

-The books in this collection are great for inviting discussion with your children about the qualities and abilities that make us each different, being proud of what they can do now, and feeling confident to work hard to achieve whatever they dream of doing in the future.
+The books in this collection are great for inviting discussion with your children about the qualities and abilities that make us each different, and encouraging them to proud of what they can do now and confident to work hard to achieve whatever they dream of doing in the future.